Spatial-temporal information processing for collision detection in dynamic environments

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement number no 691154.

-The STEP2DYNA: Spatial-temporal information processing for collision detection in dynamic environments project started on 1 June 2016 and runs for 4 years.
-However, due to COVID-19 affecting travel, this project has been extended 12 months and is now scheduled to end 30 June 2021.
+The STEP2DYNA: Spatial-temporal information processing for collision detection in dynamic environments project commenced on 1 June 2016 and was scheduled to run for 4 years.
+However, due to COVID-19 affecting travel, this project has been extended by 12 months and is now scheduled to end 30 June 2021.

 In the real world, vehicle collisions occur every second – often resulting in serious accidents and fatalities.
 For example, there are more than 3,560 fatalities every day from vehicle collision worldwide.